lexibank/tlopo/out/vol1/chapter6.md

-Yet another reconstruction is POc _&ast;asa(q)_ 'grate, sharpen by grating or rubbing' from PAn _&ast;Sasaq_ 'whet, sharpen' (see [Ch.4, §4.1](chapter4.md#s-4-1).S).
+Yet another reconstruction is POc _&ast;asa(q)_ 'grate, sharpen by grating or rubbing' from PAn _&ast;Sasaq_ 'whet, sharpen' (see Ch.
+4, §4.1.S).

 Lichtenberk comments (pp. 280-281) on the recurring sound symbolism evident in these items, a feature which Blust has identified with PAn forms meaning 'rub, scrape, scratch'.
 Terms with similar sound symbolism readily undergo conflation.
 Lichtenberk also refers to the possibility that in POc or pre-POc times there was some kind of derivational relation among at least some of the forms, noting that unlike the other forms, _&ast;ko(r,R)as_ took as its direct object a noun phrase referring to the stuff scraped off rather than the object being scraped (e.g. the coconut meat rather than the coconut).
-(See also [Ch.9, §2.2](chapter9.md#s-2-2).)
+(See also Ch.
+9, §2.2.)

 <table>
 <tr>